• Free shipping on all orders

 If your turtle shows any of the signs listed above, you should take them to the vet for a checkup as soon as possible.
 Many of these signs can be associated with brumation or a minor, curable problem but the sooner you take them in, the greater chance that their prognosis will be good.
 However, you should enter prepared knowing that it might be time to say goodbye just in case.

 Saying goodbye is one of the hardest things we ever have to do for our pets.
 If you suspect your turtle is dying, you should take them to the vet if possible, to see if there’s anything else you can do for them.
 Some problems are easily treatable, and a single vet visit may add years to their life.
-If they are truly dying, you can rest assured knowing you did your best to care for them, and your love and time wasn’t wasted.
+If they are truly dying, you can rest assured knowing you did your best to care for them, and your love and time weren’t wasted.
 The fact that you’re here reading this article shows what a great pet parent you were to your turtle.
 You gave them your care, time, and attention, and helped them live the best life they could.
 The last thing you can do for them—and definitely the toughest—is to let them go when it’s time.

 Featured Image Credit to Ivan Smuk, Shutterstock